Streamline Moderne: Architecture

-"Paquebot" style
+Paquebot style

 In France, the style was called Paquebot, meaning ocean liner.
-The French version was inspired by the launch of the ocean liner Normandie in 1935, which featured an Art Deco dining room with columns of Lalique crystal.
+The French version was inspired by the launch of the premier transatlantic liner Normandie in 1935, which featured an Art Deco dining room with columns of Lalique crystal.
 Buildings using variants of the style appeared in Belgium and in Paris, notably in a building at 3 boulevard Victor in the 15th arrondissement, by the architect Pierre Patout.
 He was one of the founders of the Art Deco style.
 He designed the entrance to the Pavilion of a Collector at the 1925 Exposition of Decorative Arts, the birthplace of the style.
 He was also the designer of the interiors of three ocean liners, the Ile-de-France (1926), the L'Atlantique (1930), and the Normandie (1935).
 Patout's building on Avenue Victor lacked the curving lines of the American version of the style, but it had a narrow "bow" at one end, where the site was narrow, long balconies like the decks of a ship, and a row of projections like smokestacks on the roof.
-Another 1935 Paris apartment building at 1 Avenue Paul-Daumier in the 16th arrondissement had a series of terraces modelled after the decks of an ocean liner.
+Another 1935 Paris apartment building at 1 Avenue Paul Doumer in the 16th arrondissement had a series of terraces modelled after the decks of an ocean liner.

-The Flagey Building was built on the Place Flagey in Ixelles (Brussels), Belgium, in 1938, in the paquebot style, and has been nicknamed "Packet Boat" or "paquebot".
+The Flagey Building was built on the Place Eugène Flagey in Ixelles (Brussels), Belgium, in 1938, in the paquebot style, and has been nicknamed "Packet Boat" or "paquebot".
 It was designed by Joseph Diongre, and selected as the winning design in an architectural competition to create a building to house the former headquarters of the Belgian National Institute of Radio Broadcasting (INR/NIR).
 The building was extensively renovated, and in 2002, it reopened as a cultural centre known as Le Flagey.

 Automobiles

 The defining event for streamline moderne design in the United States was the 1933–34 Chicago World's Fair, which introduced the style to the general public.
 The new automobiles adapted the smooth lines of ocean liners and airships, giving the impression of efficiency, dynamism, and speed.
-The grills and windshields tilted backwards, cars sat lower and wider, and they featured smooth curves and horizontal speed lines.
+The grills and windshields tilted backwards, cars sat lower and wider, and featured smooth curves and horizontal speed lines.
 Examples include the 1934 Chrysler Airflow and the 1934 Studebaker Land Cruiser.
 The cars also featured new materials, including bakelite plastic, formica, Vitrolight opaque glass, stainless steel, and enamel, which gave the appearance of newness and sleekness.

 Other later examples include the 1950 Nash Ambassador "Airflyte" sedan with its distinctive low fender lines, as well as Hudson's postwar cars, such as the Commodore, that "were distinctive streamliners—ponderous, massive automobiles with a style all their own".